-Now a days almost everyone knows about henna that its a pretty form of body art that stains your skin for 4-10 days or more depending on many factors such as body temperature, application duration, aftercare etc, but i still get this question asked a lot at almost all of my henna appointments.
-And it usually is the FIRST question asked.
-So lets try to know a little about it.
+Nowadays, almost everyone knows about henna tattoos.
+Henna is a pretty form of body art that stains your skin for 5-10 days or more depending on various factors, such as body temperature, weather, application, duration, aftercare, etc. At almost all of my henna appointments, the first question that I’m usually asked is, “What is henna?”
+So let’s get to know a little more about it.

 So what actually is henna?
 Why and how does henna STAIN?
-And is it SAFE to use on skin and specially for kids?
+Is it SAFE to use on skin, especially for kids?

-Henna is a plant that is grown in the warmest weather conditions in various parts of the world.
-The henna plant has leaves and twigs.
-The leaves are separated from the twigs, dried and ground into fine powder and then sifted for the finest powder outcome to make the creamy paste for body art application.
+Henna is a plant that is grown in the warmest weather conditions in various parts of the world, most notably northern Africa and the lush parts of South Asia.
+The henna plant has leaves and twigs, and leaves are separated from the twigs, dried and ground into a fine powder, and then sifted to the finest powder.
+This is for the optimal outcome of a creamy paste for body art application.
 Different regions will have different colors and textures of henna powder but the output color of natural henna is the same, bright red to dark mahogany brown.
 Everything else including white henna is NOT henna.
 They are just a form of body paint.

-Henna designs or patterns also differ depending their cultural origins.
-Is interesting to find the same elements in that specific cultures other artifacts such as pottery, drapery, decorations etc.
+Henna designs or patterns also differ depending on their cultural origins.
+It is quite interesting to find the same elements in that specific cultures other artifacts such as pottery, drapery, decorations etc.

 Once henna is applied to the skin, the dye molecules starts transferring to the top surface of the skin.
 During the process of getting the paste dried on the skin, the dye absorbs and binds itselfÂ to the keratin in the skin.
 A henna pattern then appears on the skin underneath the actual henna paste application.
 The dye color and shade depends on the skin placement, person’s body temperature, after henna henna care and more.
 The initial color of the pattern is light to medium orange, which oxides to dark red and mahogany tones and slowly recedes to finally disappearing completely.
 This whole process takes about 1-2 weeks to complete.

-Henna stain can be enjoyed for longer period of time by keeping the pattern away from water to avoid a quick exfoliation and keeping the henna patterned skin moisturized with aftercare henna balms as much as possible.
+Henna stain can be enjoyed longer by keeping the pattern away from water and keeping it moisturized as much as possible.
 Natural henna is safe for skin use on all ages including kids and pregnant moms.
 It has become a very popular way of celebrating events such as get together, teen parties, baby showers and more.